MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 }
 ```

 This famous transformation is often known as the *phase kickback* and it's widely used in many quantum computing algorithms.
-You can find a detailed explanation of this technique in the [Microsoft Learn module](https://docs.microsoft.com/learn/modules/solve-graph-coloring-problems-grovers-search/4-implement-quantum-oracle).
+You can find a detailed explanation of this technique in this [Microsoft Learn module](https://docs.microsoft.com/learn/modules/solve-graph-coloring-problems-grovers-search/4-implement-quantum-oracle).

 ## Factoring numbers with a Grover's search